jpsaha/typst-site/README.md

 * **Typst CLI** — currently developed against Typst 0.13.x or later
 * **Python 3**
-* A standard Unix shell such as `bash`
+* **Bash** or another standard Unix shell

-Open Graph image generation may additionally require:
+Open Graph image generation additionally uses:

 * **Asymptote**
 * **TeX Live**
 * **ImageMagick**

 These additional tools are only required when OG image generation is enabled.

-Normal builds can reuse existing/static OG assets when generation is disabled.
+The normal build can reuse existing/static OG assets when OG generation is disabled.

 No Node.js or external search-indexing tool is currently required by the build pipeline.